 Kelvin: Good evening, everyone!
 But, should the government make it illegal?
 Tell a story or personal anecdote.
 Examiner: OK, Kelvin, so I’d like you to tell us a short personal story.

 Here are the topics.
+Please take one.
+Kelvin: Tell me about a great surprise you had.
 Information gap activity.
 Examiner: So, you’re planning a trip to the cinema together.

 You’ve got some information about films but your information’s not complete.
 Ask your partner to find out the missing information.
 Then, discuss together which films you’d like to see and choose a film to go and see together.
 Kelvin: So, the first film is Karemon but I don’t know the show times for it.
 So what … Melissa: Let me see, it’s at one o’clock in the afternoon and 6:30.
 Kelvin: So, what is the ticket price for adults?
 Melissa: It’s 80 dollars.
 Kelvin: And the next one is Mr and Mrs Jones.
 Melissa: They are both international spies.
 Kelvin: International spies, wow!
 Melissa: It’s a comedy.
 Kelvin: Comedy.
 Melissa: The robot has taken over the world.
 Discussion.
 Social networking can be too dangerous for young people and should only be available to adults.